 Uninsured drivers are a danger on our roadways.
 Though your accident may have been unavoidable, you can avoid greater financial strain and hardship by filing an uninsured motorist claim with your insurance company.
 Likewise, additional compensation for your harms and losses may be available from a resident relative's policy, or from the policy that applied to the vehicle in which you were riding when the crash happened.

 Navigating an uninsured motorist claim in South Carolina can be difficult on your own.
-If you have questions about which insurance companies you should be contacting, which forms you should sign, or how much compensation you should receive for your injuries, call my Columbia personal injury firm today for a free case evaluation at 803-790-2800.
+If you have questions about which insurance companies you should be contacting, which forms you should sign, or how much compensation you should receive for your injuries, it is always better to receive a free consultation from a car accident lawyer than to rely on an insurance company that increases its profits by paying you less.